fommil/fpmortals/manuscript/complete.md

 ### Transformer Stacks and Ambiguous Implicits

-This concludes our tour of the monad transformers in scalaz.
+This concludes our tour of the monad transformers in Scalaz.

 When multiple transformers are combined, we call this a *transformer stack* and although it is verbose, it is possible to read off the features by reading the